tmcw/simpleopendata/index.md

 The most important element of any publishing strategy is URLs: as a basic rule, try to make data accessible by reliable, easy-to-remember URLs that don't change over time.

 For many organizations, it's important that delivering open data is reliable & inexpensive.
 Budgeting a portal only aggravates this concern.
-An easy way to dodge these issues is by using an existing service like [Amazon S3](http://aws.amazon.com/s3/) that handles downloads and storage.
+An easy way to avoid these problems is by using an existing service like [Amazon S3](http://aws.amazon.com/s3/) that handles downloads and storage.

 Do you need an API?
 Create one if:

 * You have the staff, time, and funding to maintain the API once it has users.
 * You have more data than anyone would want to download at one time, and there's some clear distinction between types that people would want to use as a filter.

-Otherwise, you might want to simply publish the data as a raw download to avoid the complexity & responsibility of APIs.
+Otherwise, you will want to simply publish the data as a raw download to avoid the complexity & responsibility of APIs.

 ## Promotion

 You've published your data - congrats!
 You are enabling new, awesome ways to think.
 But how do you get people interested in it, and using it?

 **Find your peers and talk.** Now that you're working in the open, you'll find that other folks are doing similar stuff - the state over from yours has the same kind of dataset.
-Talk to them, link to them, and figure out how you can learn from each other.
+Talk to them, link to them, and figure out how you can learn from one another.

-**Demonstrate how the data is awesome:** create a basic visualization or analysis that uses your data and links to your site.
+**Show how the data is awesome:** create a basic visualization or analysis that uses your data and links to your site.
 Mention it through your normal channels and the places where analysts hang out, like twitter & GitHub.